Azure/multi-cloud-asset-inventory-preview/src/multi-cloud-portal-create.md

 Next, navigate to the `Connectors` blade under `Management` in the table of contents within in the Azure Arc portal and click Create.
 ![ConnectorBrowse](https://github.com/Azure/multi-cloud-asset-inventory-preview/blob/main/images/ConnectorsBrowse.png)

 Fill out the basic details of your connector with your AWS Account Id.
-We will support Orgnization Accounts soon.
-See [here](Connector-details.md) for more information on the Connector details.
+You can choose to connect to a Single Account or Organization Account.
+See [here](Connector-details.md) for more information on the Connector details and AWS account information.
 ![Bascis](https://github.com/Azure/multi-cloud-asset-inventory-preview/blob/main/images/BasicsCreate1.png)

 Next, configure the Multi-cloud solutions you are interested in by turning them on and configuring them.
 For more information on the solutions and the settings, see here: